 Ontario and Michigan agreement aims to strengthen economic ties

-Officials in Ontario and Michigan say a new partnership will increase trade, attract investment and encourage job creation in both jurisdictions.
+Ontario and Michigan officials say a new partnership will increase trade, attract investment and encourage job creation in both jurisdictions.

 The new Economic Cooperation Memorandum of Understanding (MOU) aims to support joint initiatives in priority areas, such as electric vehicles and related supply chains.